chjj/mako/deps/lcdb/README.md

 - Copyright (c) 2011, The LevelDB Authors.
 All rights reserved.

+Parts of this software are based on [google/crc32c][crc32c]:

+- Copyright (c) 2017, The CRC32C Authors.

 Parts of this software are based on [golang/snappy][snappy]:

 - Copyright (c) 2011 The Snappy-Go Authors.
 All rights reserved.